alibaba/MNN/README.md

 - Support use MNN's OP to do numerical calculating like numpy.
 - Support lightweight image process module like OpenCV, which is only 100k.
 - Support build model and train it on PC / mobile.
-- MNN Python API helps ML engineers to easily use MNN to inference, train, process image, without dipping their toes in C++ code.
+- MNN Python API helps ML engineers to easily use MNN to infer, train, and process images, without dipping their toes in C++ code.

 The Architecture / Precision MNN supported is shown below: